shubham0d/MBR-extractor/README.md

 `python mbr_extractor.py <cmd> <diskpath>`
 <br/>
 <br/>
-> *diskpath* is optional default is /dev/* in case of Linux
+> *diskpath* is optional. default is /dev/* in case of Linux
 > and mac,\\.\PhysicalDrive* in case of windows
 <br/>
-cmd can be
+cmd can be:-

   **rawdump** - Dump the complete MBR sector of the disk specified <br/>
   **parseinfo** - Parse and MBR sector and interpret its info<br/>